gonggo-org/gonggo/INSTALL.md

 1. Build cJSON.
 Download source code from https://github.com/DaveGamble/cJSON.
 The cJSON version used for current Gonggo development is 1.7.18.

-   To build shared library, change directory to cJSON cloned directory:
+   To build shared library, change directory to cJSON cloned directory and build the package:

    ```console
    cmake -DENABLE_CJSON_UTILS=On -DBUILD_SHARED_LIBS=On